google/pienoon/Readme.md

 ## Building from source

-Developers can build the game from source for Android, Linux, OSX and Windows.
+Developers can build the game from source for Android, Linux, OS X and Windows.

 ### Building for Linux